hotcarbon/www-jekyll/pages/cfp.md

 # Call for Papers

 This workshop will be in a hybrid format, with both in-person and remote participation allowed.
+See [Policies](#policies) for important information regarding remote participation.
 {: .notice--primary}

 ## Dates and location